 Community—so hot right now.
 Ask any founder if they’ve thought about building a community and 9 out of 10 times you’ll get an immediate yes.
 And for good reason.
 Companies like Atlassian, Glossier, Datadog, Twitch, dbt, Salesforce, Peloton, and many others have succeeded in large part due to the passionate community they built around their early products.
 A thriving community creates a sticky and evangelical user base, becomes a great source of ideas, and can even become a clever way to scale customer support (e.g. Airbnb):

-To guide you on your community-building journey (and even make sure it’s worth doing), I’ve invited David Spinks (co-founder of CMX—a community of 30K+ community managers; host of the Masters of Community podcast; author of The Business of Belonging; and VP of Community at Bevy—a conference and community events platform) to share his hard-fought wisdom with us.
+To guide you on your community-building journey (and even make sure it’s worth doing), I’ve invited David Spinks, the author of the book The Business of Belonging, a popular weekly newsletter for community builders, co-founder of CMX (a community of 30K+ community professionals), and VP of Community at Bevy (a conference and community events platform) to share his hard-fought wisdom with us.
 When I saw the first draft of this post, this was my response:

 Below, you’ll find a plug-and-play comprehensive guide to building your product community.
 Here’s what David has in store for you:

 1. Should you even be investing in community?

 Who should own community?

 What to look for in a community hire

 2. What does a community strategy look like?

 Creating tactical-level goals